vinil-v/cyclecloud-adauth/README.md

 # cyclecloud-adauth
- Project for integrating Activite directory for Scheduler in CycleCloud
+## Project for integrating Activite directory for Scheduler in CycleCloud

-Requirement:
+#Requirement:

-CycleCloud\n
+CycleCloud.
-Active Directory\n
+Active Directory.